ADA-GP: Accelerating DNN Training By Adaptive Gradient Prediction

 There is a number of work that uses some form of random or direct gradients from the last layer.
-Promoting biological plausibility serves as a key motivation for the development of these techniques~\cite{lillicrap2016random, nokland2016direct, xu2017symmetric, balduzzi2015kickback}, which target the removal of weight symmetry and potential gradient propagation in the backpropagation process.
+Achieving biological plausibility serves as a key motivation for these techniques~\cite{lillicrap2016random, nokland2016direct, xu2017symmetric, balduzzi2015kickback}, which target the removal of weight symmetry and potential gradient propagation in the backward pass.
 By substituting symmetrical weights with random ones, Feedback Alignment (FA)~\cite{lillicrap2016random} achieves weight symmetry elimination.
-In continuation of FA~\cite{lillicrap2016random}, Direct FA~\cite{nokland2016direct} replaces the Backpropagation (BP) method with a random projection, possibly enabling concurrent updates for all layers.
+Direct FA~\cite{nokland2016direct} replaces the backpropagation algorithm with random projection, possibly enabling concurrent updates of all layers.
 The study by Balduzzi et al.~\cite{balduzzi2015kickback} disrupts local dependencies across consecutive layers, allowing direct error information reception by all hidden layers from the output layer.
-However, these approaches end up using poor-quality gradients.
-Therefore, they degrade the prediction accuracy of the DNN model significantly (especially for deeper models with a larger dataset) and eventually, end up taking more time to reach the target accuracy level.
-Decoupled Greedy Learning (DGL)~\cite{belilovsky2020decoupled}, Decoupled Parallel Backpropagation (DDG)~\cite{huo2018decoupled}, and Fully Decoupled Training scheme (FDG)~\cite{zhuang2021fully} are other strategies that aim to address sequential dependence problems of DNN training.
+All of these approaches end up using poor-quality gradients.
+Consequently, they degrade the prediction accuracy of the DNN model significantly (especially for deeper models) and eventually, end up taking more time to reach the target accuracy.
+Decoupled Greedy Learning~\cite{belilovsky2020decoupled}, Decoupled Parallel Backpropagation (DDG)~\cite{huo2018decoupled}, and Fully Decoupled Training scheme (FDG)~\cite{zhuang2021fully} are other strategies that aim to address sequential dependencies of DNN training.
 While DDG and FDG have been shown to reduce total computation time, they incur large memory overhead due to the storage of a large number of intermediate results.
 Moreover, they also suffer from weight staleness.
-Following the DDG approach, Feature Replay (FR) ~\cite{huo2018training} similarly breaks backward locking by recomputation and its performance has been shown to surpass BP in various deep architectures.
-However, FR has a greater computational demand, leading to a slower execution compared to DDG.
+Feature Replay (FR) ~\cite{huo2018training} similarly breaks backward dependency by recomputation.
+Its performance has been shown to surpass that of backpropagation in various deep architectures.
+However, FR has a greater computation demand, leading to a slower training time compared to DDG.
 Finally, these works require all layers to finish the forward propagation first before the weights can be updated.
 This is different from \scheme\ where weights of a layer can be updated as soon as the output activations are calculated. \scheme\ does not need to wait for the forward propagation of all layers to finish.